Skip to content

 Variables:

-POWERTOOLS_SERVICE_NAME: powertools-dotnet-sample-batch-processing
+POWERTOOLS_SERVICE_NAME: powertools-dotnet-sample-batch-sqs

 POWERTOOLS_LOG_LEVEL: Debug